apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     class driver at apps/system/usbmsc.
 See apps/examples/README.txt
     for more information.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    NOTE: At present, the value for the SD SPI frequency is too high and the SD will fail.
+    2. At present, the value for the SD SPI frequency is too high and the SD will fail.
 Setting that frequency to 400000 removes the problem.
        TODO:  Tune this frequency to some optimal value.

-    Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.
+    3. Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.